Convection can enhance the capacitive charging of porous electrodes

-In this work, we perform finite-element simulations of the fully coupled modified PNP \cite{Kilic.2007b} and Navier-Stokes (NS) equations.
-We find that the influence of electroconvection on the charging dynamics can become especially relevant at moderate and higher wall potentials compared to the thermal voltage $k_\mathrm{B} T/e\approx \SI{25}{\milli\volt}$ ($e$: elementary charge, $k_\mathrm{B}$: Boltzmann's constant, $T=\SI{295}{K}$: temperature).
-To understand the mechanism of electroconvection during pore charging, we propose an analytical model that predicts the simulated velocity field and convective current at low and moderate wall potentials.
+In this work, we report results of finite-element simulations of the fully coupled modified PNP \cite{Kilic.2007b} and Navier-Stokes (NS) equations.
+We find that for aqueous electrolytes, the influence of electroconvection on a pore's charging dynamics can become especially relevant at moderate and higher wall potentials compared to the thermal voltage $k_\mathrm{B} T/e\approx \SI{25}{\milli\volt}$ ($e$: elementary charge, $k_\mathrm{B}$: Boltzmann's constant,

+$T=\SI{295}{K}$: temperature).
+At high potentials, the effect is strongest for slender pores with thin EDLs.
+We explain the fundamental mechanism of electroconvection during pore charging and demonstrate it through an analytical model that reproduces the simulated velocity field and convective current at low and moderate wall potentials by combining exact solutions and heuristic elements.